Agentic Much? Adoption of Coding Agents on GitHub: RQ1: estimation of overall adoption

+\begin{diffversion}{} \paragraph{High estimate} For this scenario, we use the sample estimate, but also consider that a large proportion of projects (almost half) that are visible at the file levels, are not visible at the commit level. \end{diffversion}

-\paragraph{High estimate} For this scenario, we use the sample estimate, but also consider that a large proportion of projects (almost half) that are visible at the file levels, are not visible at the commit level.
-Therefore, it is possible that projects have adopted coding agents, without having any visible files in their repository, nor visible commits.
+{The \emph{high estimate} scenario is based on the observation that a large proportion of projects (almost half) that are visible at the file levels, are not visible at the commit level. } Therefore, it is possible that projects have adopted coding agents, without having any visible files in their repository, nor visible commits.
 An example of this would be a user of Claude Code that stores their configuration files in a separate repository such as a \dotfiles repository, and either instructs Claude Code not to sign the commits, or prefers to commit manually (\Cref{sec:all_together} mentions concrete examples).
 If we assume that the proportion of such projects is comparable to the ones that have file markers, then only $approx$ \CommitUseAllFileUsersPercent of the projects are detected by the commit heuristics.
 Following this assumption leads to an estimated number of projects adopting coding agents among those that do not present file-level adoption of $\ExtrapolationGroupCount \times \frac{\SampledCommitUsePercent}{\CommitUseAllFileUsersPercent}=\HighEstimateCommitUsers$.
 This leads to an estimated percentage of \HighEstimateOverallAdoptionRatePercent in the whole population when we also take into account the file-based users.

 Needless to say, given that these projects are very difficult to observe, we can not know their true proportion, making this estimate a very rough approximation.
-Overall, as of November 2025, we estimate the true adoption to be somewhere in between our conservative estimate and our high estimate.
-Regardless of its definitive value, the fact that coding agents, a tool category that saw early products in 2024, and more established products in the Spring of 2025, have already reached 15 to 20\% of adoption among GitHub projects in the Fall of 2025 points to an extremely rapid adoption.
+Overall, as of November 2025{\studyenddate}, we estimate the true adoption to be somewhere in between our conservative estimate and our high estimate.
+Regardless of its definitive value, the fact that coding agents, a tool category that saw early products in 2024, and more established products in the Spring of 2025, have already reached 22 to 28\% of adoption among GitHub projects in the Fall of 2025{barely a year later} points to an extremely rapid adoption.